nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `HRConnect` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Add a person**
+**Use case: Add a contact**

 **MSS**

-1. User requests to list persons
+1. User requests to list of contacts
-2. AddressBook shows a list of persons
+2. HRConnect shows a list of contacts
-3. User requests to add a specific person to the list
+3. User requests to add a specific contact to the list
-4. AddressBook adds the person
+4. HRConnect adds the contact

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

 * 3a.
 The given format is invalid.

     * 3a1.
-AddressBook shows an error message.
+HRConnect shows an error message.

       Use case resumes at step 2.

 * 3b.
 The contact details have been added before.

     * 3b1.
-AddressBook shows an error message.
+HRConnect shows an error message.

       Use case resumes at step 2.